This article on Maldives vs Bora Bora was last updated in June 2020.

 In Bora Bora the emphasis is on the natural beauty of the place and less on the luxurious accommodation, facilities or food.
 You did not come here to indulge in Michelin-starred food.

 Thankfully, the French influence complements the local cuisine beautifully and the dishes are fantastic.
-As opposed to the Maldives, you can also go to the main island and dine at the local restaurants, something that is not possible in the Maldives where you are hostage to your hotel’s dining options.
+As opposed to the Maldives, you can actually leave the resorts in Bora Bora to check out the local places.
+On the main island, you can dine at the (few) local restaurants, and that makes it more interesting and helps to keep to a budget.

-Don’t expect Michelin-starred experiences or fancy settings and definitively, no over the top dining in Bora Bora.
+So, in Bora Bora, don’t expect Michelin-starred experiences or fancy settings and definitively, no over-the-top dining.
 I had the raw fish with coconut milk at least 5 times in 8 days and I loved it!
-But I was craving something different after a while and was surprised the “tricks” pulled in the Maldives have not yet made it to Bora Bora.
+But I was craving something different after a while and was surprised that the many private and unique dining experiences have not yet made it to Bora Bora.

 I never found the value of this person very unique but was very surprised not to find an equivalent in Bora Bora.
-Not because I have come to expect their existence but because, from a wider perspective, I found the level and type of service a tad too relaxed in Bora Bora and you may find yourself chasing the concierge around to book activities for me.
+Not because I have come to expect their existence but because, from a wider perspective, I found the level and type of service a tad too relaxed in Bora Bora.
+For example, I found myself chasing the concierge around to book activities for me.

-If you like your vacation to come with a side of personalised service and private butlers, the Maldives is your choice.
+Takeaway on Service: If you like your vacation to come with a side of personalised service and private butlers, the Maldives is your choice.

-This is an area where Bora Bora wins hands down.
-There is plenty to do on the island and if you want to read more head over to my post about 13 Thing to do in Bora Bora.
+There is plenty to do on the island both on land and on the water.
+There are even public beaches on Bora Bora.
+Matira Beach was once voted the Best Beach in the World and still sits in the top 10.
+If you want to read more head over to my post about the best things to do in Bora Bora.

-What makes Bora Bora most different from the Maldives is the fact that it has a main island with a 9,000 inhabitants, a tiny town and a few dining options.
-There is culture, nature, jungle and mountain which means that there is a host of things to do that are simply not available in the Maldives where your interaction with the local population may be totally nil.
+What makes Bora Bora most different from the Maldives is the fact that it has a main island with 9,000 inhabitants, a tiny town and a few dining options.
+There is culture, nature, jungle and mountain, which means that there is a host of things to do that are simply not available in the Maldives where your interaction with the local population may be totally nil.